robotic-vision-lab/Vision-Based-Guidance-For-Tracking-Dynamic-Objects/README.md

 A key application of computer vision systems is to identify and track moving objects.

 ### Purpose
-Contain computer vision algorithms needed to perform vision-based ojbect tracking.
-These algorithms may be used in various combinations, pipelines or standalone depending upon the complexity and/or requirement of fulfillment of a task.
+This software consists of computer vision algorithms needed to perform vision-based object tracking.
+These algorithms may be used in various combinations, pipelines, or standalone depending upon the complexity and/or requirements of the task.

 ### Papers